 The APSARA National Authority recognises that Angkor is a lived-in landscape with more than 100,000 residents distributed over 112 historic settlements.
 APSARA has a number of programs and initiatives that have been set up to benefit local people.
+Communities can benefit economically as Angkor monument guard teams recruit their members from among villagers living in the Park and communities The APSARA National Authority recognises that Angkor is a lived-in landscape with more than 100,000 residents distributed over 112 historic settlements.
+APSARA has a number of programs and initiatives that have been set up to benefit local people.
 Communities can benefit economically as Angkor monument guard teams recruit their members from among villagers living in the Park and communities can sell products at temple parvis areas such as at Banteay Srei temple.
 APSARA has been working successfully on a bilateral cooperation project with New Zealand to strengthen the role and capability of communities to participate in the sustainable development and protection of Angkor Park and develop sustainable livelihood opportunities derived from natural resources and tourism.
 Awareness-raising campaigns are regularly conducted in villages to encourage communities to protect their heritage and since 1995 APSARA has been reaching out to parents who sometimes encourage their children to go after tourists.
 An awareness-raising seminar was held in 2005 on the issue of combating sex tourism.
-APSARA has also been undertaking rehabilitation of ancient hydraulic systems which has promoted irrigation for village use.
-APSARA has established an eco-village at Run Ta-Ek and a habitat centre for communities to get information about sustainable agriculture and house construction.